Academy: United States

 Prior to the twentieth century, education was not as carefully structured in the United States as it is in the twenty-first.
 There was not a rigid division between high school and colleges.
-In many cases, educational records were not kept nor diplomas issued.
+The typical college at first included a preparatory unit, which it dropped by 1900.

-"Academia", in the United States, is an abstract term referring to post-secondary education, especially the most elite or liberal arts part of it.
-However, in the nineteenth century an academy, a much more common word in English, was what later became known as a high school; in most places in the U.S. there were no public schools above the primary level.
-Some older high schools, such as Corning Free Academy, retained the term in their names (Corning Free Academy, demoted to a middle school, closed in 2014).
-However, the United States Military Academy is a college.
-A number of colleges began as (high school) academies.
+In the 1800s an academy was what later became known as a high school; in most places in the US there were no public schools above the primary level.
+Some older high schools, such as Corning Free Academy, retained the term in their names (Corning Free Academy, later becoming a middle school, closed in 2014).
 In 1753, Benjamin Franklin established the academy and Charitable School of the Province of Pennsylvania.
 In 1755, it was renamed the college and Academy and Charitable School of Philadelphia.
 Today, it is known as the University of Pennsylvania.
-For the first time, academia was established as a secular institution.
-For the most part, church-based dogmatic points of view were no longer thrust upon students in the examination of their subjects of study.
-Points of view became more varied as students were free to wander in thought without having to add religious dimensions to their conclusions.

-In 1819, Thomas Jefferson founded the University of Virginia and developed the standards used today in organizing colleges and universities across the globe.
-The curriculum was taken from the traditional liberal arts, classical humanism and the values introduced with the Protestant Reformation.
-Jefferson offered his students something new: the freedom to chart their own courses of study rather than mandate a fixed curriculum for all students.
-Religious colleges and universities followed suit.
+The United States Military Academy was formed in 1802 as a college.
+It never included a preparatory unit.

-The academy movement in the US in the early 19th century arose from a public sense that education in the classic disciplines needed to be extended into the new territories and states that were being formed in the Old Northwest, in western New York, Pennsylvania, Ohio, Michigan, Indiana and Illinois.
-Dozens of academies were founded in the area, supported by private donations.
+The academy movement in the US in the early 19th century arose from a public sense that education in the classic disciplines needed to be extended into the new territories and states that were being formed in the new western states.
+Thousands of academies were started using local funds and tuition; most closed after a few years and others were established.
+In 1860 there were 6,415 academies in operation.
+When the Civil War erupted in 1861 they generally closed down temporarily; most in the South never reopened.